 South of Pantai Siging Bengkunat

-In 2017 locals have reported that to explore the area south of Pantai Siging Bengkunat you will need to be accompanied by a driver who can ensure your security.
+There are a few promising setups south of Bengkunat but in 2019 locals have reported that to explore this area you will need to be accompanied by a driver who can ensure your security.

-Once you step beyond the well worn track the language barrier becomes a real issue and without a good grasp of Bahasa Indonesia just finding accommodation will be a mission all by itself.
-Find yourself in a medical emergency and you will always be grateful to have the assistance of a local guide or driver.
+Once you step beyond the well worn track the language barrier becomes a real issue even a good grasp of Bahasa Indonesia might not help much as in out of the way villages the local inhabitants might not speak Bahasa Indonesian.
+Organizing accommodation will be a mission all by itself, find yourself in a medical emergency and you will always be grateful to have the assistance of a local guide or driver.

 Behaviour that is acceptable in many western countries is often considered in very poor taste by the modest people of South Sumatra.
 Becoming aware of some Sumatran culture and customs is very important if you plan to venture very far from your surf camp.